Bias-Aware Inference in Regularized Regression Models: Additional results

 which implies the result. \end{proof}

-We now use this result to derive rates of convergence for the regularized regression estimator in \cref{eq:YX_regularized_regression} for estimating the regression function in $\ell_2$ loss.
-For simplicity, we use a fixed sequence for the penalty parameter satisfying certain sufficient conditions.
+We now use \Cref{theorem:elementary_property_lp} to derive rates of convergence for the regularized regression estimator in \cref{eq:YX_regularized_regression} for estimating the regression function in $\ell_{2}$ loss.
+For simplicity, we use a fixed sequence for the penalty parameter $\lambda$ satisfying certain rate conditions.
+This yields simple sufficient conditions that allow $\hat{\theta}$ to be used for auxiliary purposes such as standard error construction.
 In practice, data-driven methods such as cross-validation may be appealing.
 We discuss another possible choice based on moderate deviations bounds in \Cref{lambda_alpha_remark} in \Cref{sec:C_lower_CI} below.
-Our aim here is to present simple sufficient conditions to allow this estimator to be used for auxiliary purposes such as standard error construction, and we leave the analysis of such extensions for future research.
+We leave the analysis of $\hat{\theta}$ under such choices of $\lambda$ for future research.